-The construction of a balanced cantilever segmentally constructed bridge is to be modelled using a beam analysis.
+The staged construction of a balanced cantilever segmentally constructed bridge is to be modelled using a beam analysis.

 A complete analysis of a balanced cantilever segmentally constructed bridge is a complex and large analysis to undertake.
-In this example the geometry has been simplified to concentrate on the definition of the staged construction process and to illustrate the definition and assignment of tendon properties.
+In this example the geometry has been simplified to concentrate on the definition of the staged construction process and to illustrate the definition and assignment of tendon profiles, properties and loading.